AwalaApp/specs/rs000-core.md

 ## Abstract

-This document describes the core elements of the Relaynet protocol suite, whose purpose is to distributed systems tolerant to potentially large network latencies through the use of [asynchronous messaging](https://www.techopedia.com/definition/26454/asynchronous-messaging).
+This document describes the core elements of the Relaynet protocol suite, whose purpose is to make distributed systems tolerant to potentially large network latencies through the use of [asynchronous messaging](https://www.techopedia.com/definition/26454/asynchronous-messaging).

 ## Introduction